twowaits/SDE-Interview-Questions/BookMyShow/README.md

 <b name="coding">Coding round questions</b><br/>

 - Given two strings, return minimum no of modifications to convert one string into an anagram of others.
-- Given preorder traversal of a tree, check if it is the pre-order traversal of a BST
+- Given preorder traversal of a tree, check if it is the pre-order traversal of a BST.
 - Given a number n, we want to reduce this number to zero.
 Return minimum no of operations to be performed.
 A particular bit of a number can be changed to zero by only one of the two operations available at a time,
     - if (i+1)th bit is 1 and all the bits from (i+2)th bit to the least significant bit is zero.